Weakly mixing sets and polynomial equations: Uniform ergodic theorem

 \end{theorem}

-Before embarking upon the proof of the above theorem, we explain how it completes the proof of the first of our main results. \begin{proof}[Proof of Theorem \ref{thm:main} assuming Theorem \ref{ergo::thm:PET-uniform-1}] Suppose, for the sake of contradiction, that the system
+Before embarking upon the proof of the above theorem, we explain how it completes the proof of the first of our main results. \begin{proof}[Proof of Theorem \ref{thm:main-uniform} assuming Theorem \ref{ergo::thm:PET-uniform-1}] Recall that $\cA$ takes the form $\cA = \set{n \in \NN_0}{ f(T^n x) = 1}$ where $\fX = (X,T,\Borel,\mu)$ is a weakly mixing m.p.s.\ and $x_0$ is a generic point for the $0,1$-valued function $f \in L^\infty(\mu)$ with $\int f d\mu = \densNat(\cA)$.
+Without loss of generality, we may assume that $\fX$ is invertible.